Steven Weinberg: Early life

 Steven Weinberg was born in 1933 in New York City.
 His parents were Jewish immigrants; his father, Frederick, worked as a court stenographer, while his mother, Eva (Israel), was a housewife.
 Becoming interested in science at age 16 through a chemistry set handed down by a cousin, he graduated from Bronx High School of Science in 1950.
 He was in the same graduating class as Sheldon Glashow, whose research, independent of Weinberg's, resulted in their (and Abdus Salam's) sharing the 1979 Nobel in physics.

+In a memoir published after his death in 2021, Weinberg wrote: "Whatever native intelligence and intellectual curiosity I may have, I owe to my parents, in particular, my father."

-Weinberg received his bachelor's degree from Cornell University in 1954.
+In 1954, Weinberg received his bachelor's degree from Cornell University, where he majored in physics with a minor in philosophy.
 There he resided at the Telluride House.
 He then went to the Niels Bohr Institute in Copenhagen, where he started his graduate studies and research.
 After one year, Weinberg moved to Princeton University, where he earned his Ph.D. in physics in 1957, completing his dissertation, "The role of strong interactions in decay processes", under the supervision of Sam Treiman.